Learn about Zero Trust Architecture

 Do you want to be dealing with such a situation in your organization?

 Most POS systems consist of desktop computer running the Windows operating system and several POS devices directly connected.
 Windows is a well understood and high profile target for hackers.
-In too many cases, the POS computer is treated like all other desktops on the operator’s network, with the standard endpoint protection of antivirus and personal firewall.
+In too many cases, the POS computer is treated like all other desktops on the operator’s network, with the standard endpoint protection of antivirus software and personal firewall.

 The traditional approach to protecting endpoints focuses on detecting threats.
 The leaves most endpoint security vulnerable to zero day malware, where the threat has not yet been discovered by the vendor and their signature files not yet updated.
 Malware creators are very good at modifying the files of known malware so that, for a time, they will be undetected as a threat.